laurelch/rendering/experiences.md

 This page is about my experiences and stories on rendering in my research work, and content creations as a hobbist and **art lover**.

-Although I only did offline rendering in my past work, I am also greatly interested in real-time rendering as a **programmer**, but this page only focuses on offline rendering.
+I am also greatly interested in real-time rendering as a **programmer**, but this page only focuses on offline rendering.

-I will talk about the tools and pipeline I use, and also about what excites and motivates me.
-I hope my experiences can help you get started with your journey and keep motivated willingly.
+This talk about all the tools I use, and about what motivates me.
+I hope my experiences can help you get started with your journey.

 I mainly rendered with renderer [Pixar's RenderMan](https://renderman.pixar.com/), which is available with free non-commercial version.

 I am also very fond of [Blender](https://www.blender.org/), which is light-weight and open-source.
 RenderMan 24 now officially supports Blender, but I have not tried it out yet.

 ## **Catalog 🎼**
-1. [Pipeline](#pipeline): steps to produce rendering
+1. [Process](#process): steps to produce rendering
-2. [Software](#software): 3D softwares I use in the pipeline
+2. [Software](#software): 3D softwares I use in the process
    - [Maya](#maya)
    - [RenderMan](#renderman)
    - [Blender](#blender)